800 metres at the Olympics

 The 800 metres at the Summer Olympics has been contested since the first edition of the multi-sport event.
 The men's 800 m has been present on the Olympic athletics programme since 1896.
 The women's event was first held in 1928, making it the first distance running event for women.
-However it was not held again until 1960, since when it has been a permanent fixture.
+The women's race was not held again until 1960; it has been a permanent fixture since.
 It is the most prestigious 800 m race at elite level.
 The competition format typically has three rounds: a qualifying round, semi-final stage, and a final between eight runners.

 The Olympic records are held by David Rudisha, who ran a world record of 1:40.91 minutes in 2012, and Nadiya Olizarenko, who ran a former world record of 1:53.43 minutes in 1980.
-Olizarenko's mark is the joint longest-standing women's Olympic record (technically set three days after Ilona Slupianek's shot put record) and the joint second-longest after the men's long jump record by Bob Beamon.
+Olizarenko's mark is the joint longest-standing women's Olympic record (technically set three days after Ilona Slupianek's shot put record) and the joint second-longest overall after the men's long jump record by Bob Beamon.
 Her time remains the second fastest ever for the event.
 The 800 metres world record has been broken or equalled ten times at the Olympics; the men's record was broken in 1912, 1932, 1968, 1976 and 2012; the women's record was improved in 1928, 1960, 1964, 1976 and 1980.